 - To any actual or prospective purchaser of our business assets or organisation.

-As stated above in Section 2 (Special categories of personal data), we may in very limited circumstances collect special personal data about you but we will only disclosure this special personal data where it is necessary to protect your vital interests (for example if you are unwell at our premises, we may need to pass your personal data to medical professionals in order to seek assistance).
+As stated above in Section 2 (Special categories of personal data), we may in very limited circumstances collect special personal data about you but we will only disclosure this special personal data where it is necessary to protect your vital interests (examples could include (i) if you are unwell at our premises, we may need to pass your personal data to medical professionals in order to seek assistance (ii) if you are involved in an accident or incident at our premises, we may need to gather personal data relating to injuries received and medical treatment given, to comply with our health and safety obligations).

 7. TRANSFERS OUTSIDE OF THE EEA